HarshYadav152/php-language/README.md

 ## php (hypertext preprocessor)
 # PHP Programs

+# some changes may be seen in few months

 ## Overview
 This repository contains various PHP programs that I have learned and implemented.
 These programs cover different aspects of PHP, including basic syntax, file handling, database connections, and web development concepts(in future) aso some advance topics like superglobals.